Vitality Leap

 Poles

 • To join our courses and walks, you need to use genuine Nordic Walking poles, not Trekking poles or Walking sticks.
 Otherwise, you cannot apply the right technique.
-Nordic walking poles have 'gloves' for your hands, not just ribbons, which support the correct push back and full body workout.
+Only exception: Private Lessons for Everyday Pole walking.

 Other equipment